-Students can also indicate an interest to live in affinity housing as freshmen.
+Students can also indicate an interest to live in affinity housing as a first-year student.

-All freshman halls have been renovated in recent years and offer unique living opportunities for our first-year students.
-Most freshmen will share a double room with another freshman student; however, there also are a limited number of single rooms and triple rooms.
+All first-year halls have been renovated in recent years and offer unique living opportunities for our first-year students.
+Most first-year students will share a double room with another first-year student; however, there also are a limited number of single rooms and triple rooms.

 Early Decision Students